Woljtek/monitoring/trace-processor/README.md

 1. [x] **Array use case**

-In some circumstances if the value extracted in the trace according to 'from' properties is an array and type of field defined in entity by 'to' properties is not an array, this will lead to the creation of an entity for each value in the array.
+In some circumstances if the value extracted in the trace according to 'from' properties is an array and the type of field defined in entity by 'to' properties is not an array, this will lead to the creation of an entity for each value in the array.

 Config:
 ```yaml